shivanishirolkar/shivanitwiliowhatsapp/README.md

 # shivanitwiliowhatsapp
-This is a project I am using to play around with the WhatsApp Business API from Twilio.
+This is a project I am using to play around with the Twilio API for WhatsApp.
 I created a simple chatbot in Python using the Django web framework.
 It is equipped to receive and handle WhatsApp messages depending on the keywords they contain.

 ## Prerequisites
 1. Python 3.6 or newer